The Liturgical And Sacramental Nature Of St. Paul's Epistles

 Why do I speak tenuously?
 Because what I present here today I have discovered on my own, and I am an autodidact with no formal education beyond the M. Div.
 I received in 1978.
 And because very few people see or hear what I think I see and hear in St. Paul’s writings.
 So I want to proceed carefully.

 That said, I do bring something to the table.
 I was baptized in the Greek Orthodox Church and spent the first 5 years of my life worshiping there.
 Then my parents converted to Catholicism and our family spent the next 15 years alternating between the Latin and Byzantine rites.
-I have 8 years of old school Catholic education, and 4 years at Byzantine Catholic HS in Parma, Ohio.
+I have 8 years of old school Catholic education, and 4 years of High School at Byzantine Catholic HS in Parma, Ohio.
 What I mean to say by all this is that I have a nose for things liturgical and sacramental.

 At the age of 21, after a brief fling with Pentecostalism, I fell under the spell of Lutheranism.
 It’s amazing what a young man will do for love.